How is alcohol-free beer made?

 1. Reduce the alcohol content during the fermentation process.

-The process is very similar to any other beer, except that less malt is used (enzymes from the malt turn starch into fermentable sugars, which eventually become alcohol).
+The process is very similar to any other beer except that less malt is used (enzymes from the malt turn starch into fermentable sugars, which eventually become alcohol).
 There are also special malts with as little fermentable sugars as possible.
 In addition, a special yeast type is used that produces less alcohol.
-Saccharomyces Ludwigii is a yeast that is suitable for brewing non-alcoholic beer.
+Saccharomyces Ludwigii is a yeast that is suitable for brewing alcohol-free beer.
 This yeast species produces no or less alcohol because it handles maltose and glucose less well, namely are the sugars that other yeast types easily convert into alcohol. vandeStreek Playground IPA Alcohol-Free, for example, is brewed in this way.

 There are various methods for this, including the so-called 'reverse osmosis' where the alcohol is removed under high pressure.
-Budweiser alcohol-free is an example in which the alcohol is removed at a later stage.
+Erdinger Alcohol Free is an example in which the alcohol is removed at a later stage.